First Party System: Federalists versus Anti-Federalists in 1787–88

 Leading nationalists, George Washington, Alexander Hamilton and Benjamin Franklin (see Annapolis Convention), called the Constitutional Convention in 1787.
 It drew up a new constitution that was submitted to state ratification conventions for approval, with the old Congress of the Confederation also approving the process.
 James Madison was the most prominent figure in the Constitutional Convention; he is often referred to as "the father of the Constitution".

-An intense debate on ratification pitted the "Federalists" (who supported the Constitution, and were led by Madison and Hamilton) against the "Anti-Federalists," (who opposed the new Constitution).
+An intense debate on ratification pitted the "Federalists", who supported the Constitution and were led by Madison and Hamilton, against the "Anti-Federalists", who opposed the new Constitution.
 The Federalists won and the Constitution was ratified.
 The Anti-Federalists were deeply concerned about the theoretical danger of a strong central government (like that of Britain) that someday could usurp the rights of the states.
-The framers of the Constitution did not want or expect political parties to emerge because they considered them divisive.

-The term "Federalist Party" originated around 1792–1793 and refers to a somewhat different coalition of supporters of the Constitution in 1787–1788 as well as entirely new elements, and even a few former opponents of the Constitution (such as Patrick Henry).
-Madison largely wrote the Constitution and was thus a Federalist in 1787–1788, but he opposed the program of the Hamiltonians and their new "Federalist Party".
+The Anti-Federalist argument influenced the drafting and eventual passage of the Bill of Rights, which the Federalists agreed to add to the Constitution.

 Washington administration (1789–1797)

 At first, there were no parties in the nation.
-Factions soon formed around dominant personalities such as Alexander Hamilton, the Secretary of the Treasury, and Thomas Jefferson, the Secretary of State, who opposed Hamilton's broad vision of a powerful federal government.
+The framers of the Constitution did not want or expect political parties to emerge because they considered them divisive.
+However, during the presidency of George Washington, factions soon formed around dominant personalities such as Alexander Hamilton, the Secretary of the Treasury, and Thomas Jefferson, the Secretary of State, who opposed Hamilton's broad vision of a powerful federal government.
 Jefferson especially objected to Hamilton's flexible view of the Constitution, which stretched to include a national bank.
-Jefferson was joined by Madison in opposing the Washington administration, leading the "Anti-Administration party".
+Jefferson was joined by Madison in opposing the Washington administration, leading the "Anti-Administration party"; Hamilton led the informal political faction known as the "Pro-Administration party".
 Washington was re-elected without opposition in 1792.

+Hamilton built a national network of supporters that emerged about 1792–93 as the Federalist Party.
+This was a somewhat different coalition from the previous Federalist group, consisting of supporters of the Constitution in 1787–1788 as well as entirely new elements, and even a few former opponents of the Constitution (such as Patrick Henry).
+In response, Jefferson and Madison built a rival network of supporters in Congress and in the states.
+Madison, who largely authored the Constitution, was a Federalist in 1787–1788, but he opposed the program of the Hamiltonians and their new Federalist Party.
+The group led by Jefferson and Madison emerged in 1792–93 as the Democratic-Republican Party, which included many former Anti-Federalists.